alikhm4528/game/README.md

 # game
-it is a fun game in c++ used wimbga for graphic
+it is a fun game in c++ used graphic.h for graphic